Find the perfect bike for shorter riders, with the help of this expert guide from Cyclescheme - the UK's leading cycle to work scheme.

 A sense of proportion

-We're all individuals, and that holds for the proportions of our bodies as much as our taste in hot beverages or music preferences.
 Two people of the same height can easily have considerably different proportions – one may have long legs and a short torso, another may have a long body and short legs.
 They're unlikely to be comfortable on the same bike, or one set up in the same way.

-If you're very short, take a look at bikes designed for youngsters.
-Plenty of small adult riders get on very well with bikes from the teenage end of children's bike ranges.
+If you're very short and slight, take a look at bikes designed for youngsters.
+Small adult riders sometimes get on well with bikes from the teenage end of children's bike ranges.
 Manufacturers like Islabikes produce lightweight kids' bikes that match adult bikes in specification.
 But bear in mind that most short adults are significantly heavier than similar height children.

 There are a lot of small changes that can be made to a bike to improve the fit.
 Seat height is just the start.
-You can also move the saddle fore and aft on the seatpost, which usually gives about 50mm of adjustment in the distance to the bars.
+You can also move the saddle fore and aft on the seatpost.
 There's also the possibility of swapping between layback (with the saddle clamp behind the axis of the post) and inline (as the name suggests) posts.

 Most modern bikes have clamp-on stems that aren't as readily adjustable as the old-fashioned quill type.
-But you can still usually alter the height of the bars by rearranging spacers above and below the stem.
-Short riders usually want the bars as low as possible, but if you're less confident or riding in heavy traffic where good visibility is essential, a slightly more upright position may be best.
+But you can still usually alter the height of the bars by rearranging spacers above and below the stem and/or flipping the stem over.

 Islabikes Luath 700